 IMPORTANT NOTE: This section is from the 1.xx software, and is primarily included to show the KMF key numbers (below).
 When using {KMF:???} and [KMF:???] type overrides, the original keyboard location/key number may be needed - this section lists the key reference numbers from the 1.xx software.
-The macro specifics are not supported on platforms other than Windows, and even the Windows releases may not support all aspects outlined here.
+The macro specifics, in general, are not supported on platforms other than Windows, and even the Windows releases may not support all aspects outlined here.
+For Android platforms, only reference the construct of the %% type codes - only these are supported for Key Actions.
 If you are reading this section for something other than the key listings to reference KMF lookups, you may wish to contact IMG Technical Support to clarify your version of run-time software, and review what you are trying to accomplish.